 The console is found in the GeoDict GUI below the visualization area.
-This section can be folded and unfolded by clicking on the double arrow (\boxtimes) in the upper right corner.
+This section can be folded and unfolded by clicking on Console ( Console ) in the bottom of GeoDict.

-Clicking the \boxdot symbol, left from the double arrow (\boxtimes) separates or undocks the console from the rest of the GUI.
+Clicking the symbol in the upper right corner, separates or undocks the console from the rest of the GUI.
 Although it is still minimized if the GeoDict GUI is minimized, the dialog can be moved independently on the screen.